NM2509/Classification-of-astronomical-objects/README.md

 # Classification-of-astronomical-objects
 This code relates to a task of classifying astronomical objects using imaging and spectral data.
 The purpose is to classify an object into one of: Star, Quasar or Galaxy.
-The work includes Exploratory Data Analysis (statistics, visualisations), Feature Transformations (PCA, LDA), Model Selection (KNN, MLP, Decision Tree, Random Forest), Performance Analysis, Interpretation, and an estimate of Generalisation Error.
+The work includes Exploratory Data Analysis (statistics, visualisations), Feature Transformations (PCA, LDA), Model Selection, Performance Analysis, Interpretation, and an estimate of Generalisation Error.

 ### Dependencies:
 To run the code from this repository, please ensure you have the following Python libraries installed: